will-the-g/CPSC_298_LLM/lectures/lecture06.md

 # see push and PR notifications in Discord
 # Able to add me as reviewer for PRs on GitHub
 ```
 - * With class pivot, we'll be putting emphasis on final project.
 Will use only open source code.
+Spring break week will have larger homework/task.
 - * Elon Musk Open AI/Altman suit deep dive: https://youtu.be/jPuLfomqS1Q?si=v6SAksSYIhmC5G_y

 ## Local LLM Architectures